HC strikes down Jagan Reddy govt ordinance, reinstates Nimmagadda Ramesh as SEC

 The court delivered the judgment on a batch of petitions, including one by Nimmagadda Ramesh Kumar, challenging the ordinance and the appointment of a new SEC.

-Earlier this month the elections, initially postponed till April 26, were deferred for as second time, the State Election Commission announced.
+Earlier this month the elections, initially postponed till April 26, were deferred for a second time, the State Election Commission announced.
 The notification which said polls would be postponed till further orders was issued by Justice Kanagaraj.

 Amid a coronavirus pandemic that has infected over 1.6 lakh people across the country, the YSR Congress completed one year in power this week.